eleusKUET/Gossip/Readme.md

     1. new user registration through phone number
     2. checking already registered or not
   2. there will be a conversation table "from user | to user" for every user
-  3. An independent message source to destination thread to send every message
+  3. An independent message source to destination queue thread to send every message